NIGELLA Sativa - Black Cumin, India - BUY online - Europe's Spice shop

-Nigella: the aroma
+Nigella Sativa: the aroma

-Culinary use of Nigella
+Culinary use of Black Cumin

-Nigella is a typical spice of Indian, Turkish and Asian cuisine.
-It is part of many spice mixtures of these regions such as Garam Masala or Panch Phoron.
+Nigella is a typical spice of Indian, Turkish, and Asian cuisine.
+It is part of many spice mixtures of these regions, such as Garam Masala or Panch Phoron.